Eurydia/notes-on-clean-programming-language/content/Cleanpedia/Appendix A/StdReal.md

 NaN :== 1E9999 + (-1E9999)
 ```

+**Definition**

-**Definition**: represents real numbers which cannot be represented.
+It represents numerical values which cannot be represented.

 See [NaN](https://en.wikipedia.org/wiki/NaN).